HL7/cql/input/pages/02-authorsguide.md

     and Patient.gender in "Female Administrative Sex"
 ```

-Similarly for the [.id]#SexuallyActive# criteria, we remove the relationship to the measurement period:
+Similarly for the <span class="id">SexuallyActive</span> criteria, we remove the relationship to the measurement period:

 ``` cql
 define "SexuallyActive":